esmil/linux/README.md

 default Fedora image.
 Also if your kernel is very big it might be beneficial to use the compressed `Image.gz` rather than the uncompressed `Image`.

-The `starlight_defconfig` doesn't enable modules, but if you enabled them in your build you'll also need to install them in `/lib/modules/` on the root file system.
+The `beaglev_starlight_defconfig` doesn't enable modules, but if you enabled them in your build you'll also need to install them in `/lib/modules/` on the root file system.
 How to do that best is out of scope for this README though.